What attracts fruit flies and how to prevent them from coming back

 Drain flies, which are small flies that breed in drains where small amounts of rotting organic matter and moisture is present, are quite similar to fruit flies.
 It is easy to get the two species confused.

 But the method for getting rid of drain flies is different than what you need to do to get rid of fruit flies.
-So it is very important to be able to tell the two species apart.
+So it is essential to be able to tell the two species apart.

-A drain fly looks more like a very tiny moth, while a fruit fly looks more like a very tiny fly.
+A drain fly looks more like a tiny moth, while a fruit fly looks more like a tiny fly.

 Here is another common example: